baudm/ngse-manuscript/README.md

 ### Why are links in the document enclosed in boxes?
 This is the default behavior of `hyperref`.
 The boxes are visible only on-screen; they do not appear in print.
 You may specify `colorlinks` to color the link text instead of showing boxes, or `hidelinks` to fully disable any visual link styling.

+### Why does the line spacing vary?
+Double- or 1.5-spacing applies only to the text body.
+The following are always typeset in single space:
+* Preliminary pages (excluding _Abstract_ and _Acknowledgments_)
+* Footnotes and floats (tables and figures)
+* Bibliography
+* Chapter headings (for consistent top margins across all pages)

 ### Can I use package *X* instead of `biblatex`, `cleveref`, etc.?
 The packages *required* in the `manuscript` class are required.
 These are generally the *go-to* packages used by most documents.
 The packages in `main.tex` are recommended but not required and can be replaced.
 However, some of these packages are preconfigured by the `manuscript` class for your convenience.